childmindresearch/ctk-markdown-to-sql/templates/Recs_Academic_and_Learning.md

     10. On-task focusing prompts provided
     11. Answers recorded in test booklet

+## Assistive Technology - SLD-R

+***Assistive Technology***
+Students who struggle with reading, including those identified to have a Specific Learning Disorder, benefit significantly from the use of assistive technology (AT).
+1. **Text-to-speech (TTS) Apps:** These allow students to see text and hear it aloud at the same time.
+To use these tools, students click on a highlighted word(s), and the words are read aloud by a computer-generated voice.
+TTS may be used with any digital text (i.e., books, emails, web pages), and can be used to convert text files to audio files.
+Low cost apps are available for download on tablets and smartphones, such as:
+    1. *Voice Dream Reader* is a customizable app that allows one to highlight text and have it read aloud to them.
+Users can adjust the voice the app uses as well as its speed, and connect to their Google Drive, Evernote, or Dropbox accounts to have documents read to them.
+    2. *Claro ScanPen* allows you to take a photo of printed text, select the text with your finger, and have it read aloud, including worksheets and school notices.
+This app utilizes Optical Character Recognition (OCR), and therefore does not require an internet connection to work.
+    3. *Dyslexia Toolbox* markets itself as an app “by dyslexic people for dyslexic people” and offers a suite of useful AT features are available for older kids and adolescents with dyslexia.
+Features include a type pad with word prediction software that can help users create messages for text, email, and social media, as well as a digital overlay for reading text through a color screen and a digital photo reader (for purchase) that takes photos of text and reads them aloud.
+Price: Free; some features require in-app purchase.
+    4. *Read&Write for Google Chrome* is an extension that can be purchased for a $100 yearly subscription but is free for teachers to set up accounts for their students.
+Its TTS software offers several voices and dual-color highlighting, which highlights both sentence and individual words as their read aloud and can read text from screenshots and images.
+This extension offers a text and picture dictionary to aide in reading comprehension as well as the ability to simplify the text on the page (i.e., collects the most important information and creates a summary).
+    5. *Snap&Read Universal* is a TTS tool that starts reading a webpage aloud from where one clicks on a word.
+It has the ability to read both digital text as well as text in pictures and images.
+This extension also features the ability to simplify words and phrases for readers who struggle with vocabulary.
+Students may also highlight and organize text into an outline to help with reading comprehension.
+    6. *SpeakIt* is a simple TTS tool in which readers highlights text in Chrome, click a button, and listen as the words are read aloud.
+Users can adjust the speaking pace and select from several voices.
+    7. *Scrible* assists with reading and researching online with set of note-taking tools that allows readers to mark up and save information from web pages.
+A pop-up tool bar offers the ability to highlight text in several colors, add sticky notes, underline, bold, strikethrough, and italicize text, as well as bookmark and save annotated pages.
+Price: $28/year, basic version is free.
+    8. *Read Mode* is a free extension for Google Chrome that removes clutter from web pages to make them easier to read by eliminating ads and animations and converting web pages into simple black and white text articles.
+2. **Literacy Software Programs:** These programs for laptop or desktop computers have been proven effective in assisting struggling readers and while costlier, often offer more functions than their app counterparts.
+Examples include;
+    1. *ClaroRead* offers TTS and OCR capabilities which allows users to have text and images read to them, as well as screen masking, which hides part of the screen in order to reduce distractions, as well as talking and pronunciation dictionaries.
+Price: $225 (Windows)/$260 (Mac), the Basic version is available for $85, but only offers TTS and OCR.
+    2. *Inspiration* allows readers to create graphic organizers to help them understand what they’re reading, as well as reading templates to help readers identify story elements and characters or to compare and contrast ideas.
+Price: $39.95 (Mac or Windows).
+    3. *Microsoft Immersive Reader* is a tool that can be used for free in Microsoft Word, OneNote, Outlook, and the Edge browser.
+Features include TTS, OCR, and screen masking, as well as display control, which allows users to control how documents are viewed, including spacing, fonts, margins, and color of the text and background.
+A picture dictionary function shows a picture of what a word means along with its written definition.
+The Immersive Reader can also divide words into syllables, which can help with decoding, and words can also be labeled according to parts of speech (nouns, verbs, adjectives, adverbs).
+    4. *NaturalReader* offers TTS capabilities that allows users to listen to webpages and various documents with the choice of several different natural-sounding readers, as well as OCR for up to 30 documents in the free version.
+The program syncs with an app for use on mobile devices.
+Price: $99.50 (Mac or Windows), there is a Basic version available for free.
+3. **Audiobooks and Digital TTS Books** allow students to hear books read aloud.
+Audiobooks have the added benefit of having a human reader, which is often preferable to the computer-generated voice in TTS books.
+    1. Apps and websites such as *Audible* (www.audible) and *Epic!* (www.getepic.com) offer extensive libraries of audiobooks for most reading levels.
+If your child’s school subscribes to Epic!
+They can be set up with an individual account with their teacher in order to provide them with free access to the library.
+    2. *Learning Ally* (https://learningally.org/) is an audiobook reader that offers access to over 80,000 audiobooks with real voice readers.
+To use this app, you must have a Learning Ally membership ($135/year for unlimited books).
+However, if your child’s school subscribes to Learning Ally, they can be provided with an account at no cost.
+    3. *Bookshare:* Many schools subscribe to Bookshare (www.bookshare.org), which would permit your child access.
+Additionally, those with documented diagnoses of Dyslexia or another “print disability” may quality for a free Bookshare account independently.

 # ADHD

 ## Academics and Learning

+***Academics and Learning***
 1. **School Consultation:** It is recommended that a consultation is requested in {{CHILD-NAME}}’s school in order to share the results of this evaluation.
 It is important that {{CHILD-NAME}}’s teachers understand his/her learning profile and that he/she continues to receive educational services and supports in his/her school environment to target executive functioning difficulties in a formalized support plan (i.e., IEP, Section 504 Plan).
 It will be important to consider specific behavioral components of {{CHILD-NAME}}’s educational programming on an ongoing basis to ensure success.
 With minor adaptations, similar strategies can be used in the home environment to maintain consistency across settings.
 2. Educational Placement: {{!REC-CLASS-PLACEMENT}}
 3. **Testing Accommodations:** {{CHILD-NAME}} requires the following accommodations during tests due to executive functioning deficits associated with ADHD in order to accurately represent his/her knowledge: